Cambiar Investors LLC Has $10.25 Million Position in Charles River Laboratories International, Inc. (NYSE:CRL)

 Analysts Set New Price Targets

 Several equities analysts have weighed in on the company.
-StockNews.com assumed coverage on Charles River Laboratories International in a research note on Thursday, October 5th.
-They set a “hold” rating on the stock.
-Guggenheim lowered their target price on Charles River Laboratories International from $255.00 to $225.00 and set a “buy” rating on the stock in a research note on Friday, September 22nd.
+Wells Fargo & Company dropped their price objective on Charles River Laboratories International from $280.00 to $275.00 and set an “overweight” rating on the stock in a research note on Friday, September 22nd.
 Citigroup cut Charles River Laboratories International from a “buy” rating to a “neutral” rating and lowered their target price for the stock from $260.00 to $225.00 in a research note on Monday, July 10th.
 Bank of America lowered their target price on Charles River Laboratories International from $245.00 to $230.00 in a research note on Friday, September 22nd.
+TD Cowen lowered their target price on Charles River Laboratories International from $212.00 to $209.00 and set a “market perform” rating on the stock in a research note on Monday, September 25th.
 Finally, Evercore ISI lowered their target price on Charles River Laboratories International from $235.00 to $225.00 in a research note on Wednesday, October 11th.
 Five research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
 According to MarketBeat, the company currently has a consensus rating of “Moderate Buy” and a consensus price target of $236.08.

 View Our Latest Research Report on Charles River Laboratories International